Putteri11/CarND-Vehicle-Detection/writeup_template.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `HSV` color space and HOG parameters of `orientations=32`, `pixels_per_cell=8` and `cells_per_block=2` for both a car image and a noncar image:

 ![alt text][image2]
+![alt text][image3]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and came to the conclusion that `orientations=32`, `pixels_per_cell=8`, and `cells_per_block=2` are good values for extractinng HOG features, because it was by far the most important feature in classifying cars in an image.
+Spatial and color histogram features didn't seem very useful for the model, but I still wanted to maintain some information about the color of the cars, so I used the values `spatial_size=(4, 4)` and `hist_bins = 4` for those parameters.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I extracted features from the car and noncar images, fit a `StandardScaler` from the `sklearn.preprocessing` library to those features, and split the normalized data to a training and a testing set, all in the seventh cell of the IPython notebook.
+After this, I trained a linear SVM in the eighth cell.
+The `C` parameter didn't seem to affect the performance of the model all that much if at all.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+After some experimentation, I decided that I wanted my sliding window search to detect/draw as few as possible, and as correctly as possible.
+This lead to three window scales, from search window size 130 (`scale = 2.03`) to size 64 (`scale = 1`), and to `cells_per_step = 2`.
+The sliding window implementation was done in the eleventh cell of the notebook.
+I also modified the search area so that each window only searched from an area of interest.
+Here is a visualization of the window search areas:

-![alt text][image3]
+![alt text][image4]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+![alt text][image5]
-![alt text][image4]
+![alt text][image6]
 ---

 ### Video Implementation